 Korea Journal has been indexed in A&HCI (Arts and Humanities Citation Index) since 2001.
 It is also indexed in Scopus, MLA Directory of Periodicals, BAS (Bibliography of Asian Studies), and registered with the National Research Foundation of Korea.
 Korea Journal offers express review and publication and is provided as open-access to readers, making all research results freely available online.

-Manuscript must follow the Korea Journal Manual of Style and the latest edition of The Chicago Manual of Style (Chicago: University of Chicago Press, 2017).
-Authors should use the 'Revised Romanization of Korean' that was announced in 2000 by the Ministry of Culture and Tourism for romanization.
+Manuscripts must primarily follow the Korea Journal Manual of Style.
+For matters not addressed in this manual, authors should follow the latest edition of The Chicago Manual of Style (University of Chicago Press, 2024).
+Authors should use the Revised Romanization of Korean, announced in 2000 by the Ministry of Culture and Tourism, for the romanization of Korean terms.

 Korea Journal operates a double-blind peer-review system, where the reviewers are not aware of the names and affiliations of the authors, and the reviewer reports provided to authors are anonymous.
 Publication of research articles by Korea Journal is dependent primarily on their validity and coherence as judged by our external expert editors and/or peer reviewers, who will also assess whether the writing is comprehensible and whether the work represents a useful contribution to the field.